ravisingh111076/maze/README.md

 # Maze Explorer Application.

-### Play Rule
+## Play Rule

-Use case 1:
+Use case 1:<br/>
-replace coordinate in the text area, dont change text, click find button Use case 2:
+In textArea displaying ```Object at (3,3) is S``` change only coordinates please click find button<br/>

-Use key left/right/up/down key to navigate.
+Use case 2:<br/>

-### Known Issue
+Click on Button which says "Click me before resume maze" Use key left/right/up/down key to navigate.

--By default focus will be on maze.
+## Known Issue
--Refocus on maze doesn't work properly.
+- By default focus will be on maze.
--CLick on button to navigation on maze.
+- Refocus on maze doesn't work properly.
 - Unit test don't cover all scenario.

-### Assumption
+## Assumption
 - Maze txt file should exist under resource.
-- you can change file name.
+- file name, col, row lengths are configurable.
 - look ```application.properties file```

-### Stack
+## Stack
 - Java 8
 - Swing
 - Spring boot